CoolPluginsTeam/sb-elementor-contact-form-db/readme.txt

 * **[LocoAI - AI Translation for Loco Translate](https://locoaddon.com/?utm_source=formsdb&utm_medium=readme&utm_campaign=get_pro&utm_content=other_addons)**
 Translate WordPress plugins and themes automatically using AI with one-click string translation inside Loco Translate.

+FormsDB is a fully open-source plugin.
+You can view the complete source code on GitHub - https://github.com/CoolPluginsTeam/sb-elementor-contact-form-db

 #### Third-Party Libraries

 This plugin uses the **Google APIs Client Library for PHP** for Google Sheets integration.